Vivian Howard: Career

-Howard and Knight opened a restaurant called Benny's Big Time Pizzeria on December 12, 2017, in the Warehouse District of Wilmington, NC.
+Howard and Knight opened a restaurant called Benny's Big Time Pizzeria on December 12, 2017, in Wilmington, NC's Warehouse District.

 In 2020 Howard released her second cookbook This Will Make It Taste Good: A New Path to Simple Cooking ISBN 9780316241908.
 The cookbook is built around a core collection of flavorful bases that become key components in the section of recipes that follow.

-In 2021 Howard opened Lenoir, her first restaurant in Charleston, SC, which includes a sister café Handy + Hot.
+She also began to write a column for the southern magazine Garden & Gun.